FIRST—HOW TO ENTER

 Entrants will also supply a 75-word, short description (synopsis), and answer a series of questions about the designs.
 All entry descriptions must be in English.
 For your description or mission statement, please start with a headline.
 We recommend a straight, non-sales, non-marketing, non-PR description of your design’s merits, applicability and cognizance of our Criteria.
 Spark reserves the right to edit these descriptions (and the images) for clarity and/or reasonable standards of good taste.

-It will be useful to the judges if you can answer some, or all, of these questions below.
+It will be useful to the judges if you can answer some, or all, of the questions below.
+We will ask for these answers from all Finalists chosen in Phase 1.
 Please answer as clearly and as briefly as possible.
 25 words maximum response each.
 Just the facts, please—no sales or PR or designer self-promotion.
 Jurors do not approve.

 - Why should this design exist?

 - What is the design brief, challenge or problem to be solved?

 - Tell us about your strategy or process.
 How did you develop the design or user/client solution?

 - What is the context of your work?
 An important aspect of sustainability is how the design fits into the situation.

 - What results, effectiveness or benefits does it deliver?

 - What makes your design compelling?
 Does it tell a story?

 - How does your design enhance the quality of life, or improve the human condition?